biocypher/biocypher/docs/tutorial-adapter.md

 ## 1. Loading the Data

-Depending on the data source, it is up to the developer of the adapter to find and define a suitable representation to be piped into BioCypher.
-The way we handle it in ``pypath`` is only one of many: we load the entire ``pypath`` object into memory, to be passed to BioCypher using a generator that evaluates each ``pypath`` object and transforms it to the tuple representation described below.
+Depending on the data source, it is up to the developer of the adapter to find and define a suitable representation to be piped into BioCypher; for instance, in out ``pypath`` adapter, we load the entire ``pypath`` object into memory to be passed to BioCypher using a generator that evaluates each ``pypath`` object and transforms it to the tuple representation described below.
 This is made possible by the "pre-harmonised" form in which the data is represented within ``pypath``.
 For more heterogeneous data representations, additional transformations may be necessary before piping into BioCypher.

 For larger datasets, it can be beneficial to adopt a streaming approach or batch processing, as demonstrated in the [Open Targets